officialyenum/fhir-rest-api/README.md

-# FHIR-rest-api Candidate Task
+# FHIR-rest-api

-Create a simple RESTful API that provides data when queried (preferably javascript/typescript otherwise your own choice of language is fine)
+Create a simple RESTful API that provides data when queried (preferably javascript/typescript)

 ## Requirements